Do you want to help your child build a “can-do” attitude? Help them build a growth mindset!

 I hope this inspires you!
 Have a great day!

 What is metacognition, and why do we need to master it?
 Metacognition is known as “Thinking About Your Thinking.”
 It begins at 8 years old.
-People who “think about their thinking” can anticipate change, direct their own learning process, and learn more deeply.

-Life Skills that Require Metacognition
+Many Life Skills Require Metacognition

 Metacognition is essential for many self-advocacy, relationship, and independence skills, such as: